-Example: VTEC has a set of strategically positioned thunderbird locomotives on their route.
+Example: Network Rail has a set of strategically positioned thunderbird locomotives on their route.
 Due to the relatively linear nature of their operations, the location of these locomotives is perhaps more evident than for TOCs such as those south of London.
 They are positioned at Edinburgh, Newcastle, Doncaster and London Kings Cross.
 At 90 minutes apart, this means that a failed unit will be reached within 45 minutes.
-These Class 67 thunderbirds are leased from and maintained by DB Schenker but driven by VTEC staff.
+These Class 67 thunderbirds are leased from a FOC but driven by LNER staff.
 In the event of a failed unit retrieval, a relay takes place.